CharlesKariuki-001/ImpactSystems/README.md

 ## 🚀 Vision
 ImpactSystems is about **bridging technology and humanity**.
-It’s not just projects — it’s about **systems that outlive me**, helping people whether I’m there or not.
+It’s not just projects, it’s about **systems that outlive me**, helping people whether I’m there or not.

-✅ Applying **AI + Cybersecurity** to real-world problems
-✅ Exploring how tech can advance **healthcare, education, climate, and trust**
-✅ Building projects that **align with Sustainable Development Goals (SDGs)** and beyond
-✅ Sharing learning openly while keeping business-critical code private

----

-## 🔹 Current Focus Areas

-- 🔐 **AI-Powered Misinformation Detection** – combatting fake news & securing digital trust
-- 🏥 **Privacy-Preserving AI in Healthcare** – federated learning for patient safety & data security
-- 🌱 **Sustainable Tech Solutions** – tools for environment, climate, and community development
-- 📡 **Other Explorations** – identifying gaps where innovative systems can break through

----

-## 📂 Repo Structure

-This **public repo** includes:
-- 📘 **Concept Notes** → High-level ideas, design notes, research insights
-- 🎨 **Design Mockups** → Wireframes, diagrams, and future UI flows
-- 📄 **Documentation** → Blogs & reflections on impact-driven projects
-- 🧪 **Prototypes** → Safe-to-share demo snippets (not business-sensitive code)

-👉 The **private repo (`ImpactSystems-Core`)** contains the actual production-ready codebases.

 ---